TimothyHeightman/Hamiltonian-Learning/README.md

-# Hamiltonian-Learning
+# HamiltonianLearning
-Public repository for the code in our paper: "Solving The Quantum Many-Body Hamiltonian Learning Problem with Neural Differential Equations" https://arxiv.org/abs/2408.08639
+Repo for experimenting with deep learning strategies to learn many body Hamiltonians